How to Visit Colosseum in 2025: Tickets, Tours & Levels Explained (Rome, Italy)

 The Main Floors of The Colosseum

-Regular Colosseum tickets include fast-track timed entry to the Colosseum and its main levels: the ground floor (first order) and the first floor (second order), or Levels I and II.
+Regular Colosseum tickets include fast-track timed entry to the main levels of the Colosseum and the main levels of the amphitheater.

-Inside, you can walk around different levels of the amphitheater and visit a museum showcasing all kinds of ancient Roman artifacts and pieces of art that were found here.
+Inside, you can also visit a small exhibition showcasing all kinds of ancient Roman artifacts and pieces of art found here.
 This ‘museum’ is located inside the Colosseum and is just a small part of the building.

 Once again, with the standard entry ticket, you can see the Arena and also the underground of the Colosseum, but you cannot visit these levels.

 The regular Colosseum tickets also include a one-time entry to the Roman Forum and Palatine Hill – see below.
-You can find more info and book regular tickets here.
+You can book regular tickets here.

 Roman Forum & Palatine Hill